Decorating with green walls – with paint, pattern, or subtle accents

 Decorate a green bathroom for an Art Deco appeal

-Conjuring the luxury and grandeur of the Jazz Age, emerald green was a popular shade in the Art Nouveau and Art Deco periods, and was often used in glass products by the likes of Lalique glassware and Pilkington.
-Though not glass, these emerald green ceramic tiles contribute to a luxurious sleek feel in this bathroom, especially when teamed with luxurious brushed brass fixtures and fittings from Drummonds (opens in new tab).
+Conjuring the luxury and grandeur of the Jazz Age, emerald green was a popular shade in the Art Nouveau and Art Deco periods and was often used in glass products by the likes of Lalique glassware and Pilkington.
+These emerald green ceramic bathroom tiles contribute to a luxurious sleek feel in this bathroom, especially when teamed with luxurious brushed brass fixtures and fittings from Drummonds.

 Turn your bathroom in a vintage-inspired haven

 For a more traditional bathroom scheme, switch the modern wet room look for a panelled bath and a decorative botanical wallpaper.
-‘Green works very well in bathrooms as it reflects and complements the aquatic tones of water.
-We love using wallpaper in bathrooms to add a pattern and texture, which can have prepped or glass lining to prevent it getting wet,’ explains Penny Morrison, Founder and Design Director at Penny Morrison Studio (opens in new tab).
+‘Decorating with green works very well in bathrooms as it reflects and complements the aquatic tones of water.
+We love using wallpaper in bathrooms to add a pattern and texture, which can have prepped or glass lining to prevent it getting wet,’ explains Penny Morrison, Founder and Design Director at Penny Morrison Studio.

 This Aspa design by Sarah Vanrenen for Penny Morrison at The Fabric Collective would be perfect for a country manor.

-Green is a hugely versatile color which can pair well with all sorts of shades, but works particularly well with earthy, natural tones, as Ruth Mottershead of Little Greene explains.
+There are many colors that go with a green wall.
+Green is a hugely versatile color that can pair well with all sorts of shades, but works particularly well with earthy, natural tones, as Ruth Mottershead of Little Greene explains.

 'Green combines fabulously with earthy tones, along with paler shades like creams and stone, and darker, richer colors such as browns, blacks, cherry reds and ochre which can give a more dynamic effect.'